 The New York Law School curriculum is distinguished by its innovative and successful integration of the study of theory and practice.
-Our distinctive skills-based curriculum offers clinics, externships, and project-based learning.
+Our distinctive skills-based curriculum offers clinics, externships, and practice-oriented simulations.
 Students collaborate with the Law School’s talented faculty and experts in each field of study, on projects that have real-world significance.

 - A rich array of clinics, at NYLS and at city government and not-for-profit law offices, allow students to represent actual clients or work on other legal matters under the direct supervision of full-time faculty or attorneys.